almehady/casting-agency/README.md

 Heroku Live URL: https://casting007.herokuapp.com/

 ##Authentication Setup
-You can authenticate using the JWT tokens in test_app.py and SampleJWT.txt.
+You can authenticate using the JWT tokens in test_app.py and Sample_JWT_Tokens.txt.

 New tokens can be pulled using the postman collection called udacity-getjwt-capstone